 Whilst knowing the percentage is handy to assess the general potency you are getting, measuring doses in mg is more practical.
 This way you can also go by doses used in research as well, as CBD is mostly referred to in mg.

-To most accurately dose CBD, knowing how much CBD in mg/drop can help you find your sweet spot with plenty of room for exploration.
+To most accurately dose CBD, knowing how much CBD in mg/drop or serving can help you find your sweet spot with plenty of room for exploration.

 Going By Body Weight

 This seems like a practical method to go by, but in reality its actually pretty flawed.

 Its kind of like how using Body Mass Index (BMI) to assess body composition is flawed.
 It uses measures of weight in relation to height to assess obesity risk, but fails to account for whether the weight is composed of muscle or fat.
 Its practical, but inaccurate.

 Going by body weight alone fails to account for genetic differences in your Endocannabinoid system and metabolism, that influences the effects CBD may have.

 Even if you share the same body weight as someone, you could have a totally different effect from CBD.